-6 Ways to Engage Your Organic Search Traffic on Social Media
+6 Ways To Engage Your Organic Search Traffic On Social Media

 - Use email instructions.

-Once the tracking is in place and you fully understand your target audience’s patterns, you can begin to implement the R3MAT strategy, showing the right message to the right person at the right time with the right expectations.
+Once the tracking is in place and you fully understand your target audience’s patterns, you can begin implementing the R3MAT strategy, showing the right message to the right person at the right time with the right expectations.

-Once you have your social media pixel set up, it’s time to move into the next step.
+Once you have your social media pixel set up, it’s time to move to the next step.

-Step 5: Create a Lookalike Audience
+Step 5: Create A Lookalike Audience

-Did you know that Facebook can predict if you are pregnant before you even know you’re pregnant?
+Did you know that Facebook can predict if you are pregnant before you know you’re pregnant?
+Or that Facebook can tell if you’re cheating on your partner?
+Or that you’re going to get a divorce?

-And did you know that studies are proving Facebook can predict if people are cheating on their partner before they ever realize it?
+It can track every scroll up or down, a swipe of the finger, every heart, repost, retweet, and knows every person, business, and profile you interact with.

-That seems pretty scary, right?
+Seems pretty scary, right?

-But, here is where that becomes super powerful.
+But here’s where that becomes super powerful.

 Facebook has an option where you can create a lookalike audience based on its tracking abilities to reach new people who are most likely to be interested in your business because they’re similar to your best existing customers.

-You can create a group of people who have similar likes, interests, and demographics to people who are already interacting with your website.
+You can create a group of people with similar likes, interests, and demographics to those already interacting with your website.

 Here is how to create a Facebook Lookalike Audience: